SophonAlpha/Udacity-Capstone-Project-WhoWroteThis/capstone_report_WhoWroteThis.md

 | Ted Rheingold     | 319                |
 | Gary Vaynerchuk   | 307                |

-As seen above in the table with the number of articles per authors the data set is skewed.
+The number of articles per authors in the data set is skewed.
 The number of articles ranges from 1,948 for Nicole Dieker to 307 for Gary Vaynerchuk.
 To avoid that our system develops a bias towards authors with a high number of articles we will balance the data set.
 This will be done by keeping the number of articles for each author equal to the author with the lowest number of articles.

 Going forward we will work with 307 articles for each author.